 Heinkel He-162 "Salamander"

-While another of the last-minute jet projects undertaken by the Nazis as the Allies closed in, the Heinkel He-162 "Salamander" was no jury-rigged disaster.
+While another of the last-minute jet projects undertaken by the Germans as the Allies closed in, the Heinkel He-162 "Salamander" was no jury-rigged disaster.
 The Germans had the technology, the materials and, most importantly, the desperate need to crank out a capable jet fighter, and the ME-262 couldn't do it alone.
 Envisaged as a "People's Fighter" which could be flown by just about anyone, the Salamander instead was a high-performance cutting-edge piece of hardware that stood a good chance of turning the tide of the air war if the Wehrmacht had been able to hold its airfields.

 |The He-162 Salamander, basically a jet engine with a vestigial plane attached|